Pacemakers and 'slow' AF patients.

 Learn about pacemaker use in cases of 'slow' atrial fibrillation (AF).

-How are pacemakers used to treat slow atrial fibrillation?
-In this video, from our Pacemaker Essentials course, we'll take a look at why we need pacemakers in atrial fibrillation, what type of pacemaker is best to use, and what type is considered useless.
+How are pacemakers used to treat 'slow' atrial fibrillation (AF)?
+In this video from our Pacemaker Essentials course, we'll take a look at why we use pacemakers for atrial fibrillation, what type of pacemaker is best to use, and what type of pacemaker is considered useless.

 Take the mystery out of pacemakers with our Pacemaker Essentials course.
-Learn how pacemakers work, what can be done in order to optimize a patient’s pacemaker therapy, and how to recognize and troubleshoot common problems.
-By the end, you’ll feel comfortable addressing the most common pacemaker issues without having a pacemaker expert at hand.
+Learn how pacemakers work, what can be done in order to optimize a patient’s pacemaker therapy, and how to recognize and troubleshoot common pacemaker problems.
+By the end of this course, you’ll feel comfortable addressing the most common pacemaker issues without having a pacemaker expert on hand!

 [00:00:00] In this lesson, we will look at how pacemakers are often used to treat atrial fibrillation.
 Atrial fibrillation describes a condition where the normal contraction and electrical activity of the atria has been replaced by disorganized, chaotic electrical activity.
 The AV node is bombarded by this chaotic activity and it's not always certain on how to respond.
 This leads to a

 [00:00:30] heart rate that is always irregular, sometimes slow, sometimes fast, and quite often played with pauses.
 When we talk about pacing, we're interested in slow atrial fibrillation, so atrial fibrillation that results in insignificant pauses between heartbeats.
 Let's have a look at what pacemakers we have on offer to treat this patient’s symptoms.
 Single-chamber pacemaker with an atrial lead, well,